autopulated/dynamodm/readme.md

 supported query format.

 Supported options:
+ * onlyProjected: If true, the returned document will be constructed only from the index's projected attributes.
+If the model's schema requires attributes that are not projected in the index then the query will reject.
  * abortSignal: The `.signal` of an [`AbortController`](https://nodejs.org/api/globals.html#class-abortcontroller), which may be used to interrupt the asynchronous request.